DMovies - Your platform for thought-provoking cinema

 Twittering Soul 3D (Čiulbanti Siela 3D)

-Snakes, spells, growing rocks and a flying corpse come together in this esoteric blend of fantasy drama and visual arts experiment from Lithuania - live from the Baltic Competition of the 27th Tallinn Black Nights Film Festival
+Snakes, spells, growing rocks and a flying corpse come together in this esoteric blend of fantasy drama and visual arts experiment from Lithuania - from the 53rd edition of Rotterdam

 This 3D movie (one of the very few such film to stem from te Baltics) starts with a very long sequence of distant clouds.
 It’s as if the director and cinematographer Eitvydas Doškus wanted to tell viewers that they are about to embark on an ethereal, magical journey into another dimension.
 Next we safely land on the verdant and lush forests of South Lithuania, the characters wearing period costumes and delivering their lines robotically and with very little passion.
 While clearly on Earth, this does feel rather otherworldly.